placebeyondtheclouds/lenovo-laptop-with-ubuntu-and-libvirt/README.md

 ### Ubuntu 22.04 server VM guest

-- create VM, x86_64, manually add disk, "customize configuration before install", set bus to SCSI, set discard to unmap, add PCI host device on the address 32:00.0 from before (the NVIDIA GPU).
+- create VM, x86_64, manually add disk, "customize configuration before install", set bus to SCSI, set discard to unmap, add PCI host device on the address 32:00.0 from before (the NVIDIA GPU). set cpu mode="host-passthrough" since there is no need to consider migration to a different cpu.
 - normal install, reboot, shutdown
 - edit the XML and verify that disk discard='unmap' detect_zeroes='unmap' bus=scsi. set SCSI controller 0 settings to type='scsi' model='virtio-scsi'. all this is to enable TRIM in the guest working correctly and actually having the effect.
 - start the VM: